microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 Specifies password policies for the user.
 This value is an enumeration with one possible value being "DisableStrongPassword", which allows weaker passwords than the default policy to be specified.
 "DisablePasswordExpiration" can also be specified.
-The two may be specified together; for example: "DisablePasswordExpiration, DisableStrongPassword".
+The two might be specified together; for example: "DisablePasswordExpiration, DisableStrongPassword".

 ```yaml
 Type: String